 These jello shots bring a unique and eye-catching element to your party or get-together.
 They combine the sweetness of jello and candy corn with a kick and unique flavor from the vodka.

-- Fun: it's a bright Halloween treat, perfect to make with kids (without the alcohol) or to enjoy with grown-ups while trick-or-treating.
+This is a bright and fun Halloween treat, perfect to make with kids (without the alcohol) or to enjoy with grown-ups while trick-or-treating.
+So it's a win-win for everyone!

-- Make ahead: jello cups last a few weeks in the fridge, so layer them ahead and add the whipped topping at the last moment.
+Make ahead: Jello cups last a few weeks in the fridge, so layer them ahead and add the whipped topping at the last moment.

 - Vodka: omit if making jello cups for kids.

-- Whipped topping: such as Cool Whip.
+- Whipped topping, such as Cool Whip.
+Or use homemade whipped cream.

 How to make jello shot cups

-Each gelatin packet must be mixed with water (and vodka if using) in a separate bowl.
+- Each gelatin packet must be mixed with water (and vodka if using) in a separate bowl.
 Use a hand whisk for easier mixing.

-Use a pitcher to pour the jello into the cups.
+- Use a pitcher to pour the jello into the cups.
 Refrigerate until completely set.

-PrintCandy Corn Jello Shots
+Candy Corn Jello Shots (with/without vodka)

 Ingredients